ton-blockchain/ton/doc/GlobalVersions.md

 - Fix `RAWRESERVE` action with flag `4` (use original balance of the account) by explicitly setting `original_balance` to `balance - msg_balance_remaining`.
   - Previously it did not work if storage fee was greater than the original balance.
+- Jumps to nested continuations of depth more than 8 consume 1 gas for eact subsequent continuation (this does not affect most of TVM code).